herohernan/hh-TalentoTech/README.md

 |sklearn     |           |

 > [!TIP]
-> To check what libraries are installed, use the next command in the shell:
+> To check what libraries are installed, use the next command in the shell: <br>
 > `pip list`